mjosewings/Forensic-DNA-Analysis-Tutorial/README.md

 -   `analyze_results.py`: A Python script to analyze and compare DNA sequences.
 -   `generate_report.py`: A Python script to generate a report of the DNA analysis results.
 -   `graphs.py`: A Python script to generate visualizations of the DNA analysis results.
+-   `align_sequences.py`: A Python script to align DNA sequences.
 -   `README.md`: This file, providing an overview of the tutorial.

 ## How to Use